 Thus, the L70 measurement you’ll see on all our LED light bulbs’ packaging, informs you of the length of time you can expect it to provide a light intensity that’s similar to the day you installed it.

 What Does The L70 Rating Mean?

 In order to fulfil its L70 Rating, an LED light bulb must maintain at least 70% of its initial lumens during its rated lifespan.

-For example, an LED like the majority of ours, with an expected lifespan of 50,000 hours, should be producing 70% of the light output that it was producing when it was brand new, after it has been used for 50,000 hours.
+For example, an LED with an expected lifespan of 50,000 hours, should be producing 70% of the light output that it was producing when it was brand new, after it has been used for 50,000 hours.

 It’s not at all unusual for an LED light bulb to reach 50,000 hours of life without losing 70% of its light efficacy.
 And 50,000 hours is a pretty long time for any kind of bulb to last!

 Why Do LEDs Last So Long?

-In lighting terms, heat is the enemy, so LEDs that produce very little of it, suffer very little wear-and-tear, lasting longer as a result.
-They do produce a tiny amount, but that's directed away from their vulnerable parts (the LEDs themselves), by a super-conductive metal heat-sink at their base.
+In lighting terms, heat is the enemy.
+So, LEDs that produce very little of it, suffer very little wear-and-tear, lasting longer as a result.
+They do produce a tiny amount.
+However, that's directed away from their vulnerable parts (the LEDs themselves), by a super-conductive metal heat-sink at their base.

-The video below illustrates exactly why LEDs last so much longer than old style light bulbs, and it's all down to heat!
+The video below illustrates exactly why LEDs last so much longer than old style light bulbs.
+It's all down to heat!